lightrail-ai/lightrail/README.md

 ## Description

+🚧 Lightrail is currently pre-release - expect (and report) bugs / inconsistencies! 🚧

 Lightrail is an open-source AI command bar that seeks to simplifies software development.
 It is designed to be a general-purpose, extensible platform for integrating LLM-based tooling into engineering/development workflows.
 It does this by focusing on three components of working with LLMs: Providing sources of context, constructing effective prompts, and interfacing with external services.
 Lightrail accomplishes these goals through an extension framework called Tracks.
 Tracks can provide `Tokens`, which are sources of dynamically generated context for a prompt, as well as `Actions`, which are functions that can modify a prompt, send it to an LLM, and use the LLM's response to execute functionality.
 All Lightrail functionality is delivered via the Tracks system, so a plain install of the Lightrail Core is essentially nonfunctional.
 Therefore, Lightrail's default installation includes a few commonly used tracks (Chat, VSCode, Chrome).
 More tracks are in development and will be installable through the Lightrail application.

 ## Installation